-We had 19 hours and no restaurant reservations this past weekend in New York City – just enough time for another New York quickie.
+We had 19 hours and no restaurant reservations during winter in New York City – just enough time for another New York quickie.
 That could be a recipe for a culinary disaster, but, with a little creativity, we ate well without breaking the bank.

 During our weekend in New York City, we got around from downtown to uptown and east side to west side.
 Even without reservations, we ate some of the best NYC food at restaurants helmed by the likes of David Chang and Thomas Keller.

 We also enjoyed great burgers from one the nation’s hottest burger chains.
-The weekend was a lot of things, but it was definitely not a disaster.
-Check it out!
+The weekend was a lot of things but it wasn’t definitely a disaster.

 Momofuku Ssäm Bar

 Our first meal of this New York quickie of a weekend was a late dinner at Momofuku Ssäm Bar in the East Village.
 We bellied up to the bar at 11 pm without a reservation or a wait.

 After ordering our libations (a penicillin cocktail for Mindi and a glass of red wine for Daryl), we ordered some food to share.
 Of course, we had to start with the pork belly steamed buns.
 The simple yet succulent buns are a classic that must be ordered with every meal, at least by us.